-Because there are so few ingredients in homemade hummus, each one has to be perfect–so here is your guide to the best hummus you can make or eat!
+Because there are so few ingredients in homemade hummus, each one has to be the best.
+Getting your homemade hummus to come out smooth and luscious can be tricky too–so here is your guide to the best hummus you can make or eat!

 I’ve been talking, and making, a lot of hummus lately.
 I put it on the menu of the cooking classes I teach, and most every talk I’ve given since the launch of my cookbook has included at least a brief ode to hummus-love.
 Some people look up and nod in harmonious agreement.
 Others, a blank stare.
 Still others, the nervous laugh of “is this girl okay?!”